 Cornell University (New York).
 New York State Agricultural Experiment Station.

 AIS-HACCP is a self-inspection system for reducing the risk of spreading aquatic invasive species through aquaculture, hatchery, scientific, natural resource, and baitfish harvesting activities.
 This adaptable way to protect waterways from unwanted species was derived from HACCP methods required for the seafood industry and builds on Sea Grant’s success in assisting industry compliance.

-University of Idaho.
-Extension.
+University of Arizona.
+Cooperative Extension.

 University of Minnesota.
 Forest Resources Extension.
 My Minnesota Woods.

 IPM of Midwest Landscapes is available for educating growers, landscapers, managers, and consumers in the principles of IPM and its application to managing the over 150 common insect species in Midwest landscapes.